sumanchakraborty/laboratory/notes.md

 New Features & Enhancements
 ---------------------------
-This release supports the following tasks for block-based storage:
+This release supports the following tasks/operations -

 -   Gather Facts Module
     -   List of volumes